 ABX464Drug Class: Rev Inhibitor Molecular Formula: C16 H10 Cl F3 N2 O Registry Number: 1258453-75-6 (CAS) Chemical Name: 8-chloro-N-[4-(trifluoromethoxy)phenyl]quinolin-2-amine Organization: Abivax S.A.
 Phase of Development: ABX464 is in Phase IIa development for HIV treatment.

 (Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 and ClinicalTrials.gov3)

 What is ABX464?

-ABX464 is an investigational drug that is being studied for the treatment of HIV
+ABX464 is an investigational HIV drug that is being studied to treat HIV.2

-ABX464 belongs to a class (group) of HIV drugs called Rev inhibitors.2 Rev is an HIV that helps to transport HIV’s genetic information within an infected immune cell.
-The Rev protein is essential for HIV to and produce new .4 By interfering with the activity of the Rev protein, Rev inhibitors prevent HIV from multiplying and may reduce the amount of HIV in the body.5
+ABX464 belongs to a group of HIV drugs called Rev inhibitors.2 Ainterferes with the activity of an HIV called Rev. This prevents HIV from multiplying and can reduce the amount of HIV in the body.4

 Study Names: ABX464-003; NCT02452242

 Status: This study has been completed.